l4e21/Combray/README.md

 # Combray

-Yet Another Parser Combinator Library.
+Yet Another Parser Combinator Library with a modern DSL for writing custom parsers.

 ---